esper-hub/esper/README.md

 ## Requirements

-For build, ESPer requires [Sming](https://github.com/SmingHub/Sming) to be installed.
+For build, ESPer requires [Sming](https://github.com/SmingHub/Sming) (at least v3.2.0) to be installed.

 During runtime, a 2.4GHz WiFi Network with WPA or WPA2 encryption is required.
 It is highly recommended to use a separated network for ESPer based devices to limit the broadcast and multicast traffic.